-Summer Research Experience for Undergraduates (REU)
+Summer Research Internship for Undergraduates

 NC State Renewable Electric Energy Systems Concentration

 The Electrical and Computer Engineering Department at NC State offers an undergraduate concentration in Renewable Electric Energy Systems (REES) within the Bachelor of Science Electrical Engineering degree program.
 The REES concentration addresses the need to develop new technologies that can harvest the geographically distributed renewable energy such as solar and wind efficiently; and create “smart” electric power systems capable of integrating geographically distributed renewable energy based generators.
 Students enrolled in REES receive training in renewable energy, power systems, power electronics and design of electromechanical systems.
 Learn more here.